getreu/tp-note/docs/source/tpnote--manual.md

 ![Copy a link in Markdown format](assets/workflow3-2.png){width="11cm"}

-To copy a link in Markdown format a browser addon is needed.
-I recommend the addon [Copy Selection as Markdown] available for Firefox[^alternative].
+To copy a link in Markdown format, a browser add-on is needed.
+I recommend the add-on [Copy Selection as Markdown] available for Firefox[^alternative].

 [^alternative]: If [Copy Selection as Markdown] does not suit you, try [Copy as Markdown].